aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/introduction-of-aspose-cells-for-net/check-version-number/_index.md

 {{% alert color="primary" %}}

 Wonder which version of Aspose.Cells you are using?
 We publish new versions of Aspose.Cells, both to introduce new features and to fix issues, on a regular basis.
-The version number consists of major and minor version numbers, build and revision number.
-The major and minor version numbers are required; the build and revision versions are optional.
+The version number consists of major version number, minor version number, and hotfix version number.
 Each number must be an integer from 0 up.
-The format is as follows (optional components are shown in square brackets ('[' and ']'):
+The format is as follows:

-major.minor[.build[.revision]]
+major.minor.hotfix

 When we release a new build of Aspose.Cells, we update the version number.